-The applicant seeking short leave must allow the responding party sufficient time to respond.
+The applicant seeking short notice must allow the responding party sufficient time to respond.
 In Henry v.
 Fontaine, 2022 BCSC 733 at para.
-12, Master Robertson denied the applicant short leave:
+12, Master Robertson denied the applicant short leave (as it was then known):

 [T]here is some irony in the fact that they are seeking to bring forth an application with the plaintiff having only one or two business days to respond, despite being unable themselves to prepare the materials in seven or eight days.
 Quite simply, defence counsel has not been exhibiting the sense of urgency that they ask this court to find exists in order to grant short leave.